 – For short content like entertainment/image and gaming websites, it is recommended to stick to 3-4 ad units utilizing the header sidebar and bottom placement.

 – On a mobile device, you can only run one ad unit above the fold and 1-2 in-content units and an anchor.
 Always remember that with mobile implementation, you can’t place two or more AdSense ads that may appear on the screen at the same time.

 You can check the links below for the best performing ad sizes:

 Flooding your page with ads will not help increase your ad revenue but most likely results in lower CPMs and CTRs.
 Advertisers will not invest in placements with poor viewability, either.
 It’s better to keep your ad inventory valuable and optimize your existing ad placements instead of introducing more ad units.
 This way, you can discover new best-performing ad formats and maximize your ad revenue through them.
 This is still the most effective way to increase your ad revenue.

 Still not sure how many ads you should have per page on your website?
 Let our team of ad ops experts assist you in determining the optimal number of ads, the best-performing ad placements, optimize your ad revenue, and much more!
-Sign up to MonetizeMore today!
+Sign up for a Premium account at MonetizeMore today!